Dr. Mingyao Liu

 Dr. Sunit Das

-Dr. Das is leading efforts to improve the equity and inclusion of underrepresented and historically marginalized groups in the IMS and ensure diversity in all the IMS communities.
+Dr. Das is leading efforts to improve the equity, diversity and inclusion of underrepresented and historically marginalized groups in the IMS and ensure diversity in all the IMS communities.

 Chair, Awards Committee

 Dr. Chung-Wai Chow

 Dr. Chow's portfolio includes chairing the Awards committee, which establishes policies, reviews, and processes applications for student financial awards by the IMS.

 Dr. Anthony aims to increase engagement and connectivity between students, faculty and alumni.
 As the Chair of the Student, Staff, Alumni and Faculty Engagement (SAFE) Committee, she supports student groups, oversees student-led initiatives, and implements new tools and resources to support faculty and alumni engagement.

 The Administrative Staff manage the day-to-day running of the IMS.

 Human resources, finance, payroll, office management and special issues.

 (*Hazel Pollard - On Leave)

 Student recruitment, admissions, registration and GEMS Agreement for incoming students, entrance awards and bursaries, faculty recruiting new students.